natematias/governing-human-algorithm-behavior/README.md

 As a reminder, final project ideas include one of three options:
 * An in-depth case study and/or forensic analysis of some failure of an adaptive algorithm ([see the AI Incident Database for ideas](https://incidentdatabase.ai/about/))
 * A proposal for a "black box" or data schema of what to record to inform future analysis of incidents
-* A digital simulation or card game that can be used to engage lived experience experts in critical thinking about human-algorithm behavior.
+* A creative project that can be used to involved lived experience experts in critical thinking about human-algorithm behavior and incident reporting.

 ---